-This article is the first installment of a four-part series on meth and the gay community.
-You can read the second installment here.
+This article is the first of a four-part series on meth in the gay and bi community.
+Read parts 2, 3 and 4.

 If you try to learn about methamphetamine (widely known as meth, crystal, tina, speed, crank) from methproject.org, you’ll see the slogan “Meth – Not Even Once.” hovering over information about “crank bugs,” unwanted sex and “meth mouth.”
 Head to the meth page of drugfreeworld.org and you’ll see a video that begins with a teenager saying, “They said meth would help me get through my exams.”
 It cuts to him holding up a convenience store with a revolver as cops rush in to kill him.

 Plenty of articles and websites explain the destructive effects of meth (sometimes in sensationalistic ways), but few delve into how the drug infiltrated the gay community, its positive perception among those who use it, or why its popularity continues despite growing public awareness of its harmful effects.

 To explore these topics, we spoke with David Fawcett, a substance abuse expert, certified sex therapist, clinical psychotherapist specializing in gay men’s health and the author of Lust, Men, and Meth: A Gay Man’s Guide to Sex and Recovery; Craig Sloane, a clinical social worker, substance abuse counselor, sex addiction therapist and educator in New York City who is also a board member of the National Association of LGBT Addiction Professionals and their Allies (NALGAP); and Wes Parks, a licensed professional and national certified counselor specializing in LGBTQ mental health with a background in forensic psychology that has put him in close contact with drug users in state jails and mental facilities.